Who needs a pesticide applicator license?

 You must be re-certified to renew your pesticide applicator's license.
 There are two options you may choose to accomplish this.
 The first option is that you may take the commercial applicator's exam again to renew your commercial applicator's license, or participate in the private applicator training again to renew your private applicator's license.
 The second option is for you to accumulate the required re-certification credit hours during your five year license period.
 Please note that all re-certification credit hours must be received in the Georgia Department of Agriculture Pesticide Division office at least 90 days prior to the expiration of your license.
 Private applicators must obtain three (3) re-certification credit hours in order to renew the private applicator's license, and commercial applicators must obtain either six (6) or ten (10) re-certification credit hours per licensed category to renew the commercial applicator's license.
 To search for upcoming approved re-certification courses in your licensed category, please examine the following link.
 Pesticide Applicator Re-certification Courses.
 All licensees who obtain the required re-certification credit hours will be mailed a renewal notice approximately 90 days prior to license expiration.

-Do I need a Pesticide Contractor's license, and if so, how do I obtain a Pesticide Contractor's license?
+What is a pesticide Contractor's license, and how do I obtain one?

 What should I do if I move, lose or damage my license?